Kir-Dykov/diffurch/README.md

   of convergence of numerical methods in each case.
   This is the only way that ensures that the numerical method is appropriate for a problem and there are no bugs in implementation.
-* I often study discontinuous sytems, so the numerical method must take that into account.
+* I often study discontinuous systems, so the numerical method must take that into account.
 Usually it is impossible or hard to control.
-* I usually want to study equations for ranges of parameters, computiing bifurcation diagrams etc.
+* I usually want to study equations for ranges of parameters, computing bifurcation diagrams etc.
   It leads to massive computations, that require best performance and parallelization.
 * I develop numerical methods for computation of Lyapunov exponents for discontinuous delayed systems.
   These developments are new, so I need an implementation of them.
 Also I don't know implementations